ashfurrow/blog/source/blog/2016-08-20-building-compassionate-software.html.markdown

 ## How to Implement Psychological Safety on Your Team

-- How to improve psych safety:
-  - If you're a team contributor, you can start implementing this stuff, but getting help from your manager is how to best apply it.
-  - If you're a team lead, you've got some work to do.
-- Nuts and bolts:
+Psychological safety is awesome!
+How do we "do psychological safety" though?
+That's an interesting question.
+First we need to talk about the two scenarios you're likely to find yourself in.

+If you're a team leader, there's a lot you can do to improve you team's dynamic and – as a consequence – you're team's performance.
+Let's take a look at those steps after we discuss how individual contributors can help their teams, too.

+If you're a team member, then you can still help improve the levels of psychological safety in your team using the same techniques as a team lead.
+However, you're likely to have the biggest impact if you approach your team lead directly, present the evidence we've discussed, and work on the team dynamic together.
+This is really their job, they just might not know it yet.

+Leaders and contributors can do three main things to help improve psychological safety on their team:

-  - Admit fallibility, normalize struggle.
+1. **Admit fallibility** and normalize struggle.
-  - Frame all work as primarily a learning experience.
+2. Frame all work as **learning experiences**.
-  - Model curiosity, create a necessity for voice.
+3. **Model curiosity** by creating a necessity for voice.

+First, remember that everyone struggles and everyone makes mistakes.
+If you, as a team lead, make this the norm, then that sends a message to team members that it's okay to make mistakes.
+Honestly, it's pretty straightforward: you want your team to feel safe when things go wrong, so make sure to act normal when you make a mistake.

+Next, all work your team performs should be primarily modelled as exercises in learning.
+Because that's what they are; when a team build something, you're all really just _learning how to build something_ as a team.
+The byproduct of this is the thing that happened to built.

+The product a team builds is important to the business' success, so it may seem counterintuitive to place a higher priority on the learning experience of a team than on building the product itself.
+But remember: by doing this, you're helping to increase the performance of your team so in turn, they're able to build a better product, faster and with fewer bugs.
+The evidence shows it makes business sense.

+Finally, you need to model curiosity.
+Ask questions, even dumb ones.
+Ask questions you think you already know the answer to.
+Help model an environment where learning through curiosity is praised.

+This advice is really built upon empathy, which means there are a few other common sense tidbits that accompany it:

-- Watch out for people getting interrupted in meetings, or people not contributing.
-"Hang on, I want to hear what they have to say."
+- Watch out for people getting interrupted in meetings.
+When you see it, say "hang on, I want to hear the rest of what they have to say."
-- Don't pressure people into providing feedback on the spot, give time for reflective feedback, allow team to revisit discussion if someone feels their voice wasn't heard.
+- Don't pressure people into providing immediate feedback.
+Instead of asking on the spot, give time for reflective feedback.
+"I'll type up what we've discussed and send it to everyone, let me know what isn't clear."
-- Can be a differentiator to help attract/retain talent.
+- Allow your team to revisit discussion if someone feels their voice wasn't heard.

+Psychological safety can be a differentiator at your workplace.
+It's hard to retain good developers, and it's harder to find them in the first place.
+Working in a safe environment, where everyone feels like they can ask questions and where everyone is able to do their best work, well that sounds awesome, doesn't it?
+Implement these suggestions so that your workplace stands out to prospective developers.

+This can be a workplace differentiator, likely more attractive than free snacks or a foosball table to prospective and current colleagues.

 ---